mvp-2003/DealMate/docs/NEW_DEVS.md

 # New Developer Guide

-Welcome to DealPal!
+Welcome to DealMate!
 This guide will help you get started quickly with our AI-powered smart shopping assistant platform.

 ## 🚀 Quick Setup